burakguclu/CMPE-223-Project-1/README.md

-# CMPE 223 Project 1 - Linkes List Applications
+# CMPE 223 Project 1 - Linked List Applications
 As a homework assignment, we were expected to write some programs which run by using our own implementation of Linked List, Stack and Queue structure in order to complete the tasks.

 ## Question 1 - Part A